As an Amazon Associate I earn from qualifying purchases.

 Slugs and snails are two garden pests that freak me out.
 No one likes slimy, gross pests that leave trails in their garden, but these two are just that.
-Not only can these pests destroy plants overnight, but they leave slimy trails throughout your garden and hide, making it hard to spot.
+Not only can these pests destroy plants overnight, but they leave slimy trails throughout your garden and hide, making them hard to spot.

-Once you correctly identify the pests (which is hard when you can’t see them because they’re nocturnal), you need to know natural snail and slug control options for gardeners before they eat all of your plants.
+Once you correctly identify the pests (which is hard when you can’t see them because they’re nocturnal), you need to know natural snail and slug control methods for gardeners before they eat all of your plants.

 What Are Slugs?

 Everyone knows what snails are; the shells on their backs make them more identifiable than other pests, but what are slugs?
 Slugs are one of the most common garden pests, especially here in the PNW, but they aren’t insects.

 Slugs are land-dwelling mollusks more closely related to clams than the other pests you find in your garden.
 Slugs and snails are classified as gastropods.
 They slide around on a muscular foot and eat everything in their path.

 When slugs infest your garden, you have a serious problem.

 Snails and slugs prefer to live in climates with a lot of moisture and humidity, and their activity peaks during the wet seasons of the year.
 They like to live in shrubs, leaf piles, logs, or other dark locations during the day.
 Slugs survive freezing conditions if they find the ideal hiding spot.